rstudio/rstudio/eclipse/README.txt

 == Configure Eclipse Environment==

 All relative paths are relative to the GWT source repository's 'trunk/eclipse' folder.
-For best results, launch Eclipse from the trunk/eclipse folder from the command line.

 ---------- Required GWT variables ---------